Searching for summer house ideas so you can add one of these fabulous garden buildings to your own plot? We like your style!

 If you work from home, finding a quiet spot to concentrate isn’t always easy, so an office at the end of the garden is the perfect solution.
 Providing a sanctuary away from the main house, it is a cheaper and quicker option than extending to add an office, as most designs can be installed within a few weeks.

-Another benefit is that the majority of garden offices, and most garden buildings, don’t need planning permission.
-This Suffolk Barn Quarto design with a cantilevered roof and veranda costs from £20,718 at Smart Garden Offices (opens in new tab).
+Another benefit is that the majority of garden offices, and most garden buildings, don’t need planning permission (see below for more).
+This Suffolk Barn Quarto design with a cantilevered roof and veranda is from Smart Garden Offices (opens in new tab).

 Louisa and Charlie Butters took on the renovation of a Grade II-listed cottage (opens in new tab) in north-east Oxfordshire.
 The neglected garden was re-landscaped after Charlie unearthed some photos of the garden in the 1950s.